Vivid Live

 Vivid LIVE is an annual contemporary music festival held by Sydney Opera House as part of Vivid Sydney.
 Taking place across all six venues at the Opera House, it features a bill of local and international artists, specially commissioned works and the hallmark Lighting of the Sails.
 It stands as the centrepiece of the Sydney Opera House's contemporary music program.

 At the forefront of each lineup are influential artists performing their most impactful works.
 Over the years this has included The Cure’s Reflections (2011); Kraftwerk’s retrospective, The Catalogue 1 2 3 4 5 6 7 8 in 3D (2013); Brian Eno’s Pure Scenius (2009); Lou Reed & Laurie Anderson (2010) and the Pixies (2014).

 Unique projects have ranged from the Yeah Yeah Yeahs' Karen O in Stop The Virgens (2012); Sufjan Stevens, Bryce Dessner & Nico Muhly in Planetarium (2012) to Bon Iver’s Justin Vernon, Megafaun and Fight the Big Bull in Sounds of the South (2013).

 Vivid LIVE has also seen Australian premieres and exclusive performances from the likes of Ms. Lauryn Hill (2014); Amon Tobin’s ISAM (2012); Chris Cunningham (2011); Bat For Lashes (2011); The Gurrumul Project (2013) and the late Bobby Womack (2013).
 Most notably, it has showcased a series of emerging artists who have since established themselves at the forefront of contemporary music—including Nils Frahm (2014), St Vincent (2014), Danny Brown (2013), Flume (2009) and Jon Hopkins (2009).

 Vivid LIVE was the winner of the Helpmann Award for Best Contemporary Music Festival in 2015.

-In 2018 Vivid LIVE celebrated it’s 10th anniversary.
+In 2018 Vivid LIVE celebrated its 10th anniversary.